XavierBerger/RPi-Monitor/docs/source/22_extraction.rst

   Default value is ``1``.
 This means that data is extracted at every loop.

 dynamic.<dynamic data id>.default=<default>
-  If rpimonitor can't extract information, it is now possible to define a ``<default>`` value which will be set for the KPI.
+  If ``rpimonitord`` can't extract information, it is now possible to define a ``<default>`` value which will be set for the KPI.

 dynamic.<dynamic data id>.rrd=<GAUGE|COUNTER|DERIVE|ABSOLUTE|COMPUTE>
-  rrd parameter is defining if the KPI has to be stored into a RRD database and how ``<GAUGE|COUNTER|DERIVE|ABSOLUTE|COMPUTE>``.
+  ``rrd`` parameter is defining if the KPI has to be stored into a RRD database and how ``<GAUGE|COUNTER|DERIVE|ABSOLUTE|COMPUTE>``.
 If the parameter is defined as empty, no RRD database will be created.
 If this parameter is defined, a RRD database will be created and data